-- At the end of this lesson, students will be able to: - 1. identify the importance of education and the related economic and employment benefits - 2. articulate how much education/training they want or need and why - 3. budget a monthly salary and compare income to expenses - 4. demonstrate an understanding of the cost of living - 5. articulate their reasons for choosing a job location - 6. correlate their self-assessment profile to two job profiles - 7. distinguish between compatible and incompatible jobs - 8. demonstrate their ability to research occupations using multiple resources
+- 1. identify the importance of education and the related economic and employment benefits - 2. articulate how much education/training they want or need and why - 3. budget a monthly salary and compare income to expenses - 4. demonstrate an understanding of the cost of living - 5. articulate their reasons for choosing a job location - 6. correlate their self-assessment profile to two job profiles - 7. distinguish between compatible and incompatible jobs - 8. demonstrate their ability to research occupations using multiple resources